Budibase/website/content/legal/templates/legal-case-management-template/index.md

 ## What is case management software?

-Law firms use case management software to track and manage workloads, documents, costs, project delivery, and more.
-This means centralizing case data and resources, as well as automating workflows to maximize efficiency.
+Law firms use case management software to track and manage workloads, documents, costs, project delivery, calendar items, and more.
+This means centralizing case data and resources, as well as automating client management workflows to maximize efficiency.

 A key priority is managing costs.
 This means delivering the best possible outcomes in each case while remaining within agreed budgets.